The Telephoto – My favourite lens for Landscape Photography!

 1) Capture Distant Worlds There is infinite beauty and grandeur in the peaks – a whole world waiting to be discovered.
 A telephoto ( 70 mm up to 400 mm) is the perfect lens for this.

 A moment of unforgettable drama and beauty, which appeared ever so fleetingly at the very peak of Paine Grande, the highest mountain in Chile’s Torres del Paine national park.
-This is one of the many areas we will visit again during our 2023 “Patagonia-Wilderness Untamed!” photography workshop.
-My workshop participants and I took a boat ride to photograph beautiful Glacier Grey in the early morning light.
-It turned out to be a windy, stormy day and when we ventured out on the deck of the moving boat, we were be buffeted by winds and pelted by sleet and rain.
-It was very tempting to remain in the boat, and enjoy a coffee or hot chocolate but, venturing out there, no matter how bad the weather, can pay off greatly.
-When photographing mountains, one should never forget the infinite photographic possibilities seemingly hidden in the peaks and the mountain sides.
+This is one of the many areas we visit during our 2025 “Patagonia-Wilderness Untamed!” photography workshop.
+When photographing mountains, never forget the infinite photographic possibilities hidden in the peaks and along the flanks.
 It is not all about wide angle perspectives, with an interesting foreground element, such as reflections on a lake or an intriguing rock formation, and the mountains in the background.
 Sure, great images can be captured this way, but if that is the only thing you do, you will miss out greatly.
 The telephoto lens is extremely powerful for finding and capturing the immense drama and beauty that plays out high above.

 2) Convey a Sense of Scale The telephoto lens is perfect for conveying the grandeur of towering mountains, especially when you include smaller elements in the foreground.

-The awe inspring Grundtvigskirken peak dwarfs a giant ice berg, at least 20 m high, at its base.
+The awe inspiring Grundtvigskirken peak dwarfs a giant iceberg, at least 20 m high, at its base.
 During our voyage through the unforgettable O-fjord in Greenland’s Scoresby Sund,

-we were bombarded with one breathtaking view after the other.
-It was one of the most memorable days in my life, an absolute privilege to have been able to witness it.
+we were blessed with one breathtaking view after the other, an absolute privilege to witness.
 When we came upon this scene, I knew that it would be best captured with a telephoto lens.
-The telephoto compresses horizontal distances and accentuates differences in vertical distance, so that a mountain in front of a smaller object will appear especially tall.
+The telephoto compresses horizontal distances and accentuates differences in vertical distance, so that a mountain will appear especially tall relative to a smaller object in front of it.

 3) Isolate Elements The telephoto is the perfect lens for isolating elements in your composition, to exclude all the other objects and features that do not contribute to the story you want to tell.